 You might need emotional, spiritual, practical or financial support when you have cancer.
-These people, organisations and benefits can help.
+There are people, organisations and benefits available that can help.

 - specialist cancer nurses in hospitals

-- district nurses, who visit patients and their families at home
+- community or district nurses, who visit patients and their families at home

 - Macmillan or Marie Curie nurses, who look after people with cancer at home

 - occupational therapists, who help people with any sort of disability to manage everyday activities such as dressing or cooking when they are at home